Graduate Program

 Master of City and Regional Studies (MCRS)

-The Master of City and Regional Studies (M.C.R.S.) is a 30-credit degree offered only in specialized circumstances.
-Applicants must hold an advanced degree and are seeking auxiliary knowledge in planning, or be international practicing planners.
+The Master of City and Regional Studies (M.C.R.S.) is a 30-credit degree offered in specialized circumstances.
+Applicants must hold an advanced degree and have planning practice experience.

 Program of Study